Dirgh-Kotharia/Learning-Journeys/PicoCTF/Wave a flag.md

 ##### Following are the steps for the challenge:
 1. Download the file onto your linux machine.
-    If you are leveraging webshell provided by picoCTF you can leverage [wget](https://www.geeksforgeeks.org/wget-command-in-linux-unix) command.
+    If you are using webshell provided by picoCTF you can leverage [wget](https://www.geeksforgeeks.org/wget-command-in-linux-unix) command.
     Link to the file can be copied from the website by right-clicking on the link and clicking on "copy clean link"

     ![clean-link](assets/Wave-a-flag/clean-link.png)